AngusCrookes/Quantum-Walks-and-Quantum-Monte-Carlo/README.md

 This project enables the generation of a general QGB with arbitrary left ($p$) and right ($q$) drop probabilities for each peg, for any number of layers.
 It also provides functions tailored to generate exponential and Quantum Hadamard Random Walk (QHRD) distributions.

 A walkthrough of all simulations is found in `qgb_simulations.ipynb`.
-The functions to generate each QGB are in `qgb_functions.py`
+The functions to generate each QGB are in `qgb_functions.py`.
+The two-page summary is in the folder `Presentations and Summary`.

 ### Normal distribution